 Ability to repurpose at the end of their lifecycle

-Fly lighter, with less fuel
+Fly lighter, use less fuel

 Acquisition of Dutch Thermoplastic Components